Table of contents

 Second, the Progress section visualizes how tasks move through the process steps.
 This is usually the largest section composed out of as many columns as needed to visualize the full process.
 The goal of the team here is not to have a simple board, but to have a board that represents the full lifecycle of each task.
 Making it easy to track progress.
 The progress section is controlled by a WIP limit, making sure the team only works on one task per person.

 To ensure a steady flow of work, Scrumban also uses WIP to limit the number of tasks the team can pull into the progress columns.
-This number differs from team to team, but a good rule of thumb is allowing one task per team member.
+This number differs from team to team, but a good rule of thumb is to allow one task per team member.

 Scrumban methodology does not provide a specific format for tasks, however, it works better if all the tasks are of a similar size.
 Since the framework measures lead and cycle time, having similarly sized tasks allows for better usage of these metrics.

-This way the team can calculate velocity and estimate the waiting time on new features and project completion.
+This way the team can calculate velocity and estimate how much time it will take to develop new features and complete the project.

 The last tool Scrumban framework uses is Lead and Cycle time.
 Borrowing the metrics from Kanban, it measures how much time on average it takes the team members to complete each task.
 Lead time calculates this from when a task is added to the backlog.
 Cycle time measures this period from when a team member pulls a task into the progress section.